 Every time I feel nothing, that’s the time I’m worried.

-As I was thinking why I’m not even bothered at all, my mind was updating me that I should be cautious.
+As I was thinking about why I’m not even bothered at all, my mind was updating me that I should be cautious.
 It was like my thoughts were jammed inside my brain then everything came to me all at once.
 Then I first realized I did not pass in any immigration, second- my passport did not have an exit stamp, and third- I entered the wrong door, it was the Singaporean Citizens’ line.
 I was not sure if I should be happy about all of the information, but then again, I was concerned for a while.
-I decided to google if it was okay not having an exit stamp in Singapore, then I found the same issue in the internet and it says it was common, I felt relieved.
+I decided to google if it was okay not having an exit stamp in Singapore, then I found the same issue on the internet and it says it was common, I felt relieved.

 I was using the internet to kill some waiting time, hopping to my social media accounts, checking some post and even checking my own instagram feed.
 While waiting, I checked the time then I noticed my boarding time has already passed.
 I asked the person beside me if he is going to Hanoi and he just paused, and stared at me, like he was trying to understand my question.
 Then for a moment, he showed me his ticket and again, I felt relieved that we were going to take the same plane.